Main Page Directions Shoot Dates Monthly Newsletter

 OPSA (Otero Practical Shooting Association) is a group of men and women that enjoy the wide variety of shooting sports.
 Our first commitment is to insure and teach safe gun handling.
 That is our most important goal.
 Safety briefings are given before the start of each and every match.
 All shooters and spectators are required to wear both eye and ear protection.
 If you see anything that might be a safety concern, SAY SOMETHING!
 Our next goal is to have fun.

-OPSA holds five monthly matches at the Sidney Paul Gordon Shooting Range located just north of La Luz, NM, and hosts special matches during the year.
+OPSA holds three monthly matches at the Sidney Paul Gordon Shooting Range located just north of La Luz, NM, and hosts special matches during the year.
 OPSA was the host of the USPSA New Mexico Sectionals for 2002 and has held the New Mexico 3 Gun Championship for a number of years.
 We also host the NRA "Women on Target" and the Eddie Eagle safety program.
 Many of our members are certified NRA instructors and have helped the Boy Scouts with their shooting merit badge program and are sponsors of our local 4-H club.
 Our club is also sanctioned by USPSA (United States Practical Shooting Association) and SASS (Single Action Shooting Society).

 USPSA, is governed by IPSC (International Practical Shooters Confederation), holds its matches on the forth Sunday of each month.
 The match consists of four stages, one of them being a classifier, the scores of which are submitted to USPSA for the shooter's classification.
 Twice a year we hold a special four-stage classifier on our regularly scheduled match day.